Agriculture in Bolivia: Land use

 Bolivia contains slightly over 108 million hectares of land.
-Forest or woodland comprised 40 percent of all land, or 56 million hectares, in the late 1980s.
+Forest or woodland comprised 40% of all land, or 56 million hectares, in the late 1980s.
 Pasture accounted for a quarter of total land, or about 27 million hectares.
-Crops covered only 2 percent of all land, or over 1 million hectares.
-The remaining 30 percent of the land was destined for "other uses", including 8 percent of all land that was arable but not in use.
-Of the land deemed suitable for agricultural use, only about 10 percent was in use.
+Crops covered only 2% of all land, or over 1 million hectares.
+The remaining 30% of the land was destined for "other uses", including 8% of all land that was arable but not in use.
+Of the land deemed suitable for agricultural use, only about 10% was in use.

 As with land tenure, the country's land use was best explained in terms of its geography.
-Most highland farmers worked minifundia plots of staples and vegetables, such as potatoes, corn, haba beans, and quinoaa, the Bolivian cereal grain, selling only 30 percent of their output.
+Most highland farmers worked minifundia plots of staples and vegetables, such as potatoes, corn, haba beans, and quinoaa, the Bolivian cereal grain, selling only 30% of their output.
 Produce usually was marketed to truckers, the most common marketing outlet for Bolivian farmers, or was sold at large agricultural fairs, an Inca custom.
 Although Indians in the highlands terraced their steep fields in the Inca style, traditional farming techniques also made farmers vulnerable to frost, irregular rainfall, and erosion.
 Farm animals plowed the soil, and the abundance of sheep, llamas, and alpaca, used as a form of insurance income against bad weather, made overgrazing common, thus further eroding the soil and lessening soil fertility.

 Farmers in the valleys used their farmland for a mixture of traditional and nontraditional purposes, producing both food and cash crops.
 The primary food crops were tubers, barley, corn, wheat, fruits, and vegetables.
 Export crops such as cacao, tea, and coffee were also planted, the latter because of the ideal altitude.
 Livestock activity also was common.
 Although yields were not always high, the valleys usually produced two crops a year and were less vulnerable to weather fluctuations than on the Altiplano.
 Nevertheless, farmers in the valleys also relied on truckers for their marketing and suffered greater isolation than those on the Altiplano, particularly during the rainy season, October to April.
 Although farmers in the valleys took more risks than those on the Altiplano, they still suffered from a low technological level and the lack of direct access to markets.